 The process takes approximately 1 month.
 The process begins only after the forms have been submitted correctly.
 The correctly completed forms are reviewed by analysis and archives staff, reviewed by the Executive Board, and the Executive Board issues an approved Executive Board Resolution.

-Can I Transfer Records To The State Records Center Once The Paperwork Is Started?
+Can I Transfer Records To The State Records Center Once The Request is Submitted?

 No, you cannot transfer records to the State Records Center until an approved Executive Board Resolution is issued.

-Can I Destroy Records Once The Paperwork Is Started?
+Can I Destroy Records Once The Request is Submitted?

 No, you cannot destroy any records until an approved Executive Board Resolution is issued.
 According to the Administrative code of 1929, the Executive Board must approve the disposition of Commonwealth records under the Governor’s jurisdiction.

-Why Do I Need A a Description of records in ERAS?
+Why Do I Need A Description of records in ERAS?

 The description of records is intended for records management and appraisal purposes.
 It provides the agency with sufficient information to identify the records and allows the Archives to know more about the records content, volume, format, etc. and for the agencies' use to determine storage needs, provide analysis on the value of the records and identify vital records.